-Because the Manor College community reflects Judeo-Christian values, any conduct that violates the stated mission and values of Manor College or local, state, or federal law, including but not limited to an incident of substance abuse, the forging or altering of College records, the use or threatened use of violence, the possession of weapons, the furnishing of false information to the College, the failure to respond to the instructions of College personnel in the pursuit of their duties, or behavior that is disorderly or irresponsible of any kind is a violation of the Code of Conduct.
+Because the Manor College community reflects Judeo-Christian values, any conduct that violates the stated mission and values of Manor College or local, state, or federal law, including but not limited to an incident of substance abuse, the forging or altering of College records, the use or threatened use of violence, the possession of weapons, the furnishing of false information to the College, the failure to respond to the instructions of College personnel in the pursuit of their duties, or behavior that is disorderly or irresponsible of any kind is a violation of the Student Code of Conduct.

 In the spirit of Judeo-Christian values, students are expected to show respect for one another and for all members of the Manor College community, in person and on-line.
-Students must be aware that blogs, webpages such as Twitter, Facebook, etc. are in the public sphere and are not private.
+Students must be aware that blogs, web pages and social media platforms such as Twitter, Snapchat, Instagram, Facebook, etc. are in the public sphere and are not private.
 These public postings can subject a student to a code of conduct violation.